mebobby2/seven_concurrency_models/README.md

 **Refs** allow you to make *synchronous*, *coordinated* changes to *multiple* values.

+### Atoms or STM?
+Whenever we need to coordinate modifications of multiple values we can either use multiple refs and coordinate access to them with transactions or collect those values together into a compound data structure stored in a single atom.
+Both approaches work so pick the simpliest and most efficient approach for the problem you are solving.

 # Building
 ## Java
 * Compile: *javac file.java*.
 This will generate a *.class* file.